Listen to this article:

-Learning the correct form of Chaturanga is essential as it helps to build the strength and stability needed for many advanced yoga poses, such as crow pose and peacock pose.
+Learning the correct form of Chaturanga is essential, as it helps to build the strength and stability needed for many advanced yoga poses, such as the crow pose and peacock pose.

-Dolphin helps to build the upper body strength needed for arm balances and forearm stand.
+Dolphin helps to build the upper body strength needed for arm balances and forearm stands.
 It also tones the core muscles, regulates digestion, and strengthens the quads.

 From the downward-facing dog, lower one forearm to the ground, followed by the other.
-The elbows and hands should be aligned shoulder width apart and the palms firmly planted.
-Next, walk your feet in as much as possible, bringing the hips high.
+The elbows and hands should be aligned shoulder-width apart, and the palms should be firmly planted.
+Next, walk your feet in as much as possible, bringing your hips high.

 Intermediate Poses For Spinal Mobility